Nithyashri0804/LoneVerse/replit.md

 - All systems tested and running successfully
 - Frontend accessible with proper UI/UX and smart contract integration
 - Backend API running with ML services, email notifications, and risk assessment
+- **Confirmed working in VS Code**: User successfully running the project in VS Code at localhost:5000 with full loan interface functionality, smart contract integration, and proper error handling

 ## External Dependencies
 - **Ethereum Blockchain**: For smart contract deployment and transactions (local Hardhat network, Sepolia testnet).